Building the Superchat MVP in React Native

 We started the project with an in-depth UI review of the designs provided by Superchat’s team.

 The UI review revealed a possibility for scope cuts.
-We didn’t cut out the features, however, only focused on styling, animations, and layouts.
+We didn’t cut out the features, only focused on changing the styling, animations, and layouts.
 Scope cuts helped us release the product faster while preserving its functionality.

 Whenever complex feature suggestions appeared during development, we advised Superchat to build simpler if less exciting alternatives.
 Adding complex features can always be done later — once the app is in active use and brings customer value.
 This way the application can be market validated while keeping development time to a cost-effective minimum.